jvasso/llm-rl-arithmetic/README.md

-# Fine-tuning a language model with reinforcement learning on an arithmetic task
+# Fine-tune a language model with reinforcement learning on an arithmetic task

 **🚧 Repository under development. 🚧**